neo-archaic/conclar/public/info.md

 All times are listed in Irish time (UTC+1) and your local time - you can change the timezone displayed in ConClár on the **Settings** page.

 **Programme**
+* Friday: Opening Ceremony (online only) at 7pm
-* Saturday: 10am (Opening Ceremony, streamed live from the Gibson Hotel) - 8:30pm
+* Saturday: 10am - 8pm, including programme streamed from the Maldron Hotel
-* Saturday night social: 9pm - late (includes a watch party)
+* Saturday night social: 9pm - late
-* Sunday: 10:30am – 7:30pm (Closing Ceremony begins at 7pm, streamed live from the Gibson Hotel)
+* Sunday: 10am – 6:30pm (Closing Ceremony begins at 6:30pm)
 Breakout rooms will be available in Zoom 2 throughout the weekend as social space.

 ## Programme Notes